TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 A default value is: `2^^10 = 1024 seconds` (approx. 17 minutes).

+**_Case of a location manager or private event organiser who relies on a web service to generate a static QR code for synchronous scans_**

+It is also possible to use a web service to generate a static QR code.
+Here the whole generation process is done within the web browser, thanks to a dedicated javascript library: an `SK_L` secret key is generated locally, the `PK_SA` and potentially `PK_MCTA` public keys are also communicated to the web browser.
+No state is kept on the web service.
+The produced QR code is necessarily static, meaning that such parameters as `periodDuration` is set to 255 and `qrCodeRenewalInterval` is set to 0.
+If needed (e.g., for large locations), the location manager can easily provide several prints of the same QR codes within the location.
+However, it is recommended to regularly generate and propose a new QR code within the location, in order to slightly reduce the attack probability and improve the user privacy.

+**Case of static QR codes for asynchronous scans_**

+This approach is also compatible with online electronic ticketing systems (e.g., for buses, shared rides, trains, or shows).
+Along with a ticket, a ready to be scanned QR code can be added, to let the user register their presence.
+The QR code is necessarily static, a single LTKey/LTId being generated for the location/event.
+Since there is no way to check when the user who receives this QR code will scan it (i.e., before attending the location, when entering the location, after having left the location), there is no anti-replay verification (`qrCodeRenewalInterval = 0`).

+For instance, after buying a train ticket, the user will receive a QR code associated to the coach and seat, for that day, with timing information for the trip.

-### 3.3- Location Temporary Key (LTKey) and UUID (LTId) generation
+### 3.3- Location Temporary Key (LTKey) and Location Temporary UUID (LTId) generation

 **_Step 1: key generation:_**
-A temporary key is generated for the location, which is automatically renewed (by default once a day) at a predefined round hour (e.g., at 4:00 am) which ideally corresponds to a closing time of the location.
+A key is generated for the location.
+With a dynamic QR code, this is a temporary key which is automatically renewed (by default once a day) at a predefined round hour (e.g., at 4:00 am) which ideally corresponds to a closing time of the location.
+For the particular case of a static QR code, this key is in fact never renewed, the location manager needs to go to the website to renew the whole QR code, `SK_L` included.
 For the given period, this key is computed as follows:
 ```
 	LTKey(t_periodStart) = SHA256(SK_L | t_periodStart)